NVIDIA/hpc-container-maker/docs/tutorial.md

 ```

 Modules can depend on each other, and in this case, the `openmpi`
-module was built with the gcc compiler with CUDA support enabled.
+module was built with the gcc compiler and with CUDA support enabled.

 The Linux distribution and drivers are typically fixed by the system
 administrator, for instance CentOS 7 and Mellanox OFED 3.4.